popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

     },
 ```

 Here's the car in situ at that location, on that day in November 2022.
-As you can see from the JSON there are multiple likely chargers at the same locale.
-The archive doesn't say which one I used, but I don't think that really matters here.
+As you can see from the JSON there are multiple chargers at the same locale.
+The archive doesn't say which one I used, but I don't think that matters too much for my purposes.

 ![Car charging](/blog/images/2023-08-22/mini-charging.jpg)